 7 Ways to Freeze Food Without Plastic

-Freezing food is a great way to reduce waste and create a zero waste kitchen.
+Freezing food is a great way to reduce food waste and create a zero waste kitchen.
 But what if you’re trying to freeze food without plastic?
 Is it even possible?

 It actually is, and it’s not as complicated as you might think.
 We’ll take a look at why you shouldn’t use plastic for food storage and how to freeze food without plastic.